 Our role includes:

-- supervising insurers so they comply with legislation and understand their obligations
+- supervising insurers so they comply with legislation, and understand their obligations to workers and employers

 - helping employers understand their roles and obligations within the workers compensation system

 - assisting to resolve worker complaints relating to their employer or providers (health, workplace rehabilitation provider, etc)

 - assisting to resolve queries and concerns relating to the workers compensation system from employers, insurers and other professionals.

 We can be contacted through a variety of channels, visit our contact us page.